Is OCD Actually An Anxiety Disorder?

 Treatment options

-Treatments for OCD and anxiety can be available.
-If you believe you’re experiencing symptoms, one of the first steps you should generally take is to get a diagnosis from a licensed professional.
+Treatments for OCD and anxiety may be available.
+If you believe you’re experiencing symptoms, one of the first steps you could take is to get a diagnosis from a licensed professional.
 This diagnosis may allow you to get treatment for OCD and anxiety, usually in the form of therapy, medication, or a combination of the two.

-A form of psychotherapy known as CBT or cognitive-behavioral therapy has often been particularly successful for those diagnosed with OCD.
+A form of psychotherapy known as cognitive behavioral therapy (also known as cognitive behavior therapy or CBT) has often been particularly successful for those diagnosed with OCD.
 It usually requires the individual to confront the sources of their fears and anxiety.

 The confrontation strategy is normally a specific type of CBT known as exposure and response prevention (ERP).
-This type of therapy typically results in modifying thoughts, perceptions, and emotions in problem areas.
+ERP is a type of therapy that typically results in modifying thoughts, perceptions, and emotions in problem areas.
 In a sense, you can train your brain to react differently (or not respond at all) to something that was once dreadful.

-Psychiatric medication can also be an option for those with OCD, but you should always speak to your doctor or psychiatrist regarding medication options.
+Psychiatric medication can also be one option for those with OCD, but you should always speak to your doctor or psychiatrist regarding medication options.
+OCD is known to affect people differently; the best treatment is one that is tailored for you by a team of healthcare professionals.

 If you’re living with OCD, online therapy can be a vital part of your treatment plan.

 Online therapy often has many benefits.
-You don’t usually have to worry about making phone calls to find a nearby therapist with an open appointment slot or commuting to an office.
+You don’t usually have to worry about making phone calls to find a nearby therapist with open appointment slots or commuting to their office.
 With online therapy, the process can be simple.
 After you sign up, you can be matched with an available therapist to start treatment from the comfort of your home.
-You can usually reach out to your counselor outside of sessions as well, so if you’re feeling overwhelmed, you can send a message, and your therapist will typically get back to you as soon as they can.
+You can usually reach out to your counselor outside of sessions as well; if you’re overwhelmed, you can send in-app messages, and your therapist will typically get back to you as soon as they can.

-Research suggests that online therapy for obsessive-compulsive disorder can be an effective form of treatment.
-A Cambridge study found that internet-based cognitive-behavioral therapy was usually effective in decreasing symptoms related to OCD, saying, “ICBT is superior to the control condition in improving OCD symptoms, depressive symptoms, and general functioning”.
+Research suggests that online therapy for obsessive-compulsive disorder can be one effective form of treatment.
+A 2012 Cambridge study found that internet-based cognitive behavioral therapy is effective in decreasing symptoms related to OCD, saying, “[Internet-based cognitive behavioral therapy] is superior to the control condition in improving OCD symptoms, depressive symptoms, and general functioning.”

 Need help managing your OCD symptoms?